organized-puns/gg.parse/c_sharp/readme.md

         - add rule to tokenizer
         - add rule to parser
         - add rule to compiler
--
-    Add short hand sequence method which parses the name without the need for a production, eg seq("#name", a, b, c)

     Remove "Function" notion in favor of Rule in names across the project

-    Check if we can replace RuleId with the actual rule in annotation so we don't have do the look up and make everything simpler

     Figure out if we really need all sub rules in the rulegraph id/name